pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Taxon Classification

-**Controlled vocabulary.** Pensoft, in its Keywords uses certain taxon names for the classification of its papers.
+**Def. of controlled vocabulary (Taxon Classification):** Pensoft, in its Keywords uses certain taxon names for the classification of its papers.
 These taxon names are borrowed from GBIF.
 Here we define a term dictionary analogously to paper types:

 ```
 <<Taxon Classification>>=